tilburgsciencehub/website/content/tutorials/project-setup/principles-of-project-setup-and-workflow-management/checklist.md

 tutorialtitle: "Principles of Project Setup and Workflow Management"
 indexexclude: "true"
 title: "Checklist to Audit Data- and Computation-intensive Projects"
+description: "Here is a checklist to audit your progress in making your workflows efficient, reproducible, and well-structured."
+keywords: "checklist, workflow, efficient, reproducible"
 date: 2020-11-11T22:01:14+05:30
 draft: false
 weight: 80